(888) 552-6760 SCHEDULE AN APPOINTMENT

 It’s important to get your questions answered during your appointment.
 It may be helpful to bring someone with you to take notes.
 Information sometimes becomes too much for a patient to take in at one time.

 You can find prepared, comprehensive lists of questions on reputable nonprofit cancer websites, such as the one available from the National Cancer Institute.
-But I believe the most important questions patients with lung cancer should ask include:
+But in general, patients with lung cancer may want to consider asking:

-My personal recommendation is to gingerly address issues about prognosis, at least in the beginning.
+Many cancer care experts recommend gingerly addressing issues about prognosis, at least in the beginning.
 Any estimate of an answer to “How much time do I have?” can be inaccurate.
 Your outcome depends on how the treatment you’re on is working.
 In some cases, if you have a targeted mutation and you’re on a drug that’s working, it could work for years.
 Of course, if you really want to ask the question, ask it.
 But know that sometimes, there’s no way to know the true answer.

 So, should you seek a second opinion for lung cancer?
 That’s up to you.
 A second opinion may provide you with more information about your disease, empowering you to make more confident decisions about your care.
 In some cases, it may lead you to a new treatment option or an alternate plan of care that has the potential of a better outcome and/or quality of life.